washoya-zambilly/JALAYN/README.md

 It provides a simple interface for creating and managing ship body plans — including **stations**, **waterlines**, and **centerlines** — for hull form visualization and analysis.

 This is a **personal learning project**, developed as part of my journey to improve my programming skills while combining them with my passion for **naval architecture**.
 I aim to keep improving and expanding JALAYN over time, making it as useful and accessible as possible for anyone interested in ship design.
+Selective assistance from AI tools was used to support code generation and problem solving.